jander96/jander96/README.md

 	- Unit test
 	- Git, GitFlow
 	- All new in native Android development
+	- Jetpack Libraries
 	- Ability to learn and adopt new technologies
+	- **Dart and Flutter**
+	- Bloc pattern
-	- Experience in Dart and Flutter
+	- Beatifull UIs with Flutter
+	- Flutter frontend comunication with backend any library especially Dio and http
+	- Main flutter packages
+	- Local databases
 	- Lover of Python in my free time

 <!--